AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned in the previous section, the object of limited type returned by
-the initialization function is created *in place*.
+the initialization function is built *in place*.
 In other words, the return
-object is created at the location where the initialization function is being
+object is built in the object that is the target of the assignment statement.
-called.

 For example, we can see this when looking at the address of the object
 *returned* by the :ada:`Init` function, which we call to initialize the limited